WilsonPercival/WilsonPercival/crash event sheet tween ease delete/crash_event_sheet_tween_ease_delete_r335b.md

 ## Steps to reproduce

 1. Open a project.
+2. Open the event editor.
-2. Cut out the event.
+3. Cut out the event.
-3. Remove `Ease 1`.
+4. Remove `Ease 1`.
-4. Insert an event.
+5. Insert an event.
-5. Copy the event.
+6. Copy the event.

 ## Observed result